archivy/archivy/README.md

 You can then use archivy to create notes, bookmarks and then organize and store information.

 See the [official docs](https://archivy.github.io) for information on other installation methods.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for more information.
+The Archivy Logo is designed by [Roy Quilor](https://www.quilor.com/), licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0)